kgdacalosciascdo/agis-wireframe/docs/END_TO_END_TESTING_GUIDE.md

 #### Resource Capacity

-**Purpose:** Maintain the interim IAP capacity, availability, competency, and engagement-requirement data used before the future ARMIS integration.
+**Purpose:** Maintain the interim IAP capacity, availability, competency, and engagement-requirement data used while `IAP_INTERIM_FALLBACK` remains the default provider for AEMS.
+ARMIS has its own resource, planning, assignment, and actuals workspaces in section 6.4.

 What to do: